Noncommercial Guidance for NYC Pedestrians and Cyclists in Case of Possible Car Crash Injury

 Get your accident report number from the officer at the scene.
 You will need it for filling out hospital medical forms and for obtaining a copy of the PAR.
 As soon as possible, get a copy of the crash report and read it to make sure it is accurate.

-To obtain a copy of the report, go to the police station in the precinct where the crash happened, or order it online here.
-You must provide picture ID and pay a $10 fee.
-(Money order recommended; no personal checks or cash.)
+To obtain a copy of the report, go to the police station in the precinct where the crash happened.
+You must provide picture ID and pay a $10 fee and submit this form.
+(Money order or certified check; no personal checks or cash.)
+You can also request a report online.

 The NYPD sends its accident reports to the state DMV monthly (e.g., a Jan.
 17 crash report is sent to DMV around March 1).
-You can request a copy from the state here.
+You can request a copy from the state here — after 120 days.
+So it’s best to get the report right away from the police precinct.

 Amending the PAR